beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 How do your services find each other?

 A microservices application is a distributed system, the components have to interact with each other in order to achieve a common goal.
 What is a better way to overcome the challenges in order for one microservice to find another?
-You have two solutions: service discovery protocol or a centralized router.
+You have two solutions: service discovery protocol and a centralized router.
 Both require high availability and scalability.

 ![Components](static/architecure_components.png  "Components")

 * Centralized Router

 The centralized router works between the systems, it is actually proxying all the traffic and ensure load balancing.
-This router is built very transparently and exposed externally.
+This router exposed externally.

 * Service Discovery Protocol